 The pandemic hit businesses hard, and many have struggled to keep their heads above water.
 Charities and social enterprises have been particularly affected, with funding drying up and donors cutting back on their giving.

-The Recovery Loan Fund is a partnership between the Social Investment Business (SIB), Access – the Foundation for Social Investment, and the Ubele Initiative.
+Flexible Finance is a partnership between the Social Investment Business (SIB), Access – the Foundation for Social Investment, and The Ubele Initiative.
 It supports organisations that are improving people’s lives or the environment they live in, and it is making loans more accessible for charities and social enterprises led by people from Black and Minoritised Ethnic communities.

-In addition to a loan, organisations will receive personalised support to apply to the Recovery Loan Fund, unrestricted grants of up to 100% of the loan value (capped at £200k), and bespoke business support once the finance has been secured.
-This additional support is being made available alongside the Recovery Loan Fund to address historical imbalances in the access to finance that affect Black and Racially Minoritised-led organisations.
+In addition to a loan, organisations will receive personalised support to apply for Flexible Finance, unrestricted grants of up to 100% of the loan value (capped at £200k), and bespoke business support once the finance has been secured.
+This additional support is being made available alongside Flexible Finance to address historical imbalances in the access to finance that affect Black and Racially Minoritised-led organisations.

-To be eligible to apply for the Recovery Loan Fund and receive additional support, the organisation must:
+To be eligible to apply for Flexible Finance and receive additional support, the organisation must:

 Be a charity or social enterprise